LSSTDESC/qp/docs/developer_docs/parameterizationcontribution.md

 # Creating New Parameterizations

 ## Required

-* init function
+- init function
-    * should include functions to store values needed, pass pdf shape to base class constructor
+  - should include functions to store values needed, pass pdf shape to base class constructor
-    * should call addmetadata and addobjdata methods
+  - should call addmetadata and addobjdata methods
-* functions to access each of the data and metadata fields
+- functions to access each of the data and metadata fields
-* _pdf and _cdf hook functions
+- \_pdf and \_cdf hook functions
-    * useful functions to help implement pdfs can be found in utils files
+  - useful functions to help implement pdfs can be found in utils files
-* implement _updated_ctor_param function
+- implement \_updated_ctor_param function
-* define functions to convert other ensembles to this representation
+- define functions to convert other ensembles to this representation
-* register class with the factor and make function available
+- register class with the factor and make function available
-* add test data generation (or simply a test data file) to the tests folder
+- add test data generation (or simply a test data file) to the tests folder

 ## Optional

-* _sf, _ppf, _isf, _rvs functions for faster evaluation
+- \_sf, \_ppf, \_isf, \_rvs functions for faster evaluation
+  - Keep in mind that the `_ppf()` function will return -inf at 0 and inf at 1, and the `_ppf()` function will not be called at all to return those values.
-* plotting (plot_native)
+- plotting (plot_native)

 ## Code template

-* below is a code template for what a basic parameterization should look like
+- below is a code template for what a basic parameterization should look like
-* use this to start your new parameterizations
+- use this to start your new parameterizations

 ```{literalinclude} parameterization_template.py

 ```